Bowland College, Lancaster: Syndicate

 The University Statutes require the College Syndicate to be formally responsible for the strategic governance of the college.
 The Syndicate is chaired by the College Principal.
 Membership comprises all senior members of the college plus the current JCR Executive Officers.
 An additional 10 junior members may be appointed at the discretion of the Syndicate.

 Meeting at least once a year, the Syndicate has overall responsibility for the strategic development and governance of the college, including the welfare of the student members and disciplinary matters.
-It may also discuss general matters relating to Colleges and the University as they arise, and report College views to University Senate, the governing academic body of the university.
+It may also discuss general matters relating to Colleges and the university as they arise, and report College views to University Senate, the governing academic body of the university.

 College Management Committee

 In practice, most decisions relating to the day-to-day running of the college are discussed and determined at Management Committee meetings.
 The Management Committee reports to the Syndicate.

-Membership consists of several senior officers, plus the JCR President and Vice-President.
+Membership consists of several senior officers, plus the JCR President and vice-presidents.